 2. Lagoon Beach

-Boasting crystal clear water, this beach features fishes and coral close to the shore.
+Boasting crystal clear water, this beach features fish and coral near shore.
 Surrounded by incredible natural beauty, this is a perfect place to walk, sunbathe, swim, kayak, snorkel, and paddleboard.

 3. Mount Gower

 If you’re a mountain person, do not skip a visit to Mount Gower.
-Surrounded by clear waters and lush greenery, this mountain is another beautiful attraction of Lord Howe Island.
+This mountain is another beautiful attraction of Lord Howe Island, surrounded by clear waters and lush greenery.

 The exciting part about Mt.
 Gower is that it is the highest point on Lord Howe Island, standing tall at 875 meters.
 Also, it is rated as one of the best day walks in Australia.